 As our vulnerability disclosure policy explains, we send information submitted in vulnerability reports to affected vendors.
 Vulnerability reports for U.S. Government web sites will be forwarded to US-CERT for coordination within the government.

 We are a CVE Numbering Authority and can issue CVE IDs for vulnerabilities that we coordinate.
 Please note that we typically do not assign CVE IDs unless we are significantly involved in the coordination and disclosure process.
-For "CVE-ID only" requests, we recommend contacting the CVE project directly.

 Other Reporting Channels

 Security incidents should be reported to appropriate IT support organizations, service providers, or to US-CERT.

 Vulnerabilities specific to industrial control systems can be reported to ICS-CERT.

 Incidents or vulnerabilities affecting Japanese or other Asian-Pacific organizations can be reported to JPCERT/CC.